rust-lang/rust/src/doc/reference.md

 ```

 This will not compile without the `!` annotation on `my_err`, since the `else`
-branch of the conditional in `f` does not return an `int`, as required by the
+branch of the conditional in `f` does not return an `isize`, as required by the
 signature of `f`.
 Adding the `!` annotation to `my_err` informs the
 typechecker that, should control ever enter `my_err`, no further type judgments
 about `f` need to hold, since control will never resume in any context that